ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/nlpql_expr_eval.rst

 receives a *job_id*, which is a unique numerical identifier for the run.
 ClarityNLP writes all task results from all jobs to the ``phenotype_results`` collection in a Mongo database named ``nlp``.
 The job_id is needed to distinguish the data belonging to each run.
+Results can be extracted directly from the database by issuing `MongoDB queries <https://docs.mongodb.com/manual/tutorial/query-documents/>`_.

 We also see URLs for 'intermediate' and 'main' phenotype results.
 These are convenience APIs that export the results to CSV files.
 The data in the